 Rock climbing not only provides an effective strength workout – it’s also a great form of cardio.

-Of course, how many calories you burn off depends on your age, gender and body type.
+How many calories you burn depends on your age, gender and body type.
 But research from Charles University in Prague, Czech Republic has found that, even if a 155-pound person is climbing a few notches below “maximal effort,” he or she will burn between eight and 10 calories per minute.
 That equates to between 480 and 600 calories per hour.

-To put these numbers into context, there are 550 calories in a Big Mac.
-So, if you climb for around an hour or longer, you’ve most likely burnt off an entire Big Mac.
+To put these numbers into context, there are around 550 calories in a Big Mac.
+So, if you climb for around an hour or longer, you could burn off up to an entire Big Mac.
 That’s a nice thought, isn’t it?
-This just shows how demanding – and rewarding – rock climbing is.
+This shows how demanding – and rewarding – rock climbing is.

 3. Improves balance